2014-08-31 - Version 3.3.1 released, using the new name. No functional changes from 3.3.0.

 Nightly builds are also available at:

-SQLite Database Browser works well on MacOS X.
+Database Browser for SQLite works well on MacOS X.

 - OSX 10.7 (Lion), 10.8 (Mountain Lion) and 10.9 (Mavericks) are tested and known to work

-Building on OSX is simple, but requires SQLite and Qt 4.8.x to be installed first.
+Building the .app bundle version takes a bit more effort, but isn't too hard.
+It requires SQLite and Qt 4.8.x to be installed first.
 These are the Homebrew steps, though other package managers should work:

 $ brew install sqlite --with-functions --without-readline $ brew install qt $ brew link sqlite3 --force